Ventanas Mexico

 • A 100% cotton robe.
 Even in hot areas you will want one after showering.
 Buy as thin a one as you can find, no silk.

-• One pair of closed-toed shoes to wear at open markets and after rain.
+• A pair of closed-toed shoes to wear at open markets and after rain.
 Foot infections are common in Mexico.
 Sidewalk conditions can be pretty yucky after a storm (wounds heal more slowly in humid conditions.
-Take extra care of any cut or wound you get).
+Take extra care of any cut or wound you get!).

 • One long-sleeved button-down soft cotton shirt.
 Rooms in Mexico use split air conditioners.
 They can blast out cold damp air.
 You’ll want a shirt you can take off and put on easily.

 • Portable stereo speakers, noise cancelling headphones and ear plugs (Mexico is a noisy, happy place).
 You will want to invest in these.
-Only high quality ones will work against construction noises.
+Only high quality head phones will work against construction noises common in growing coastal towns.

 • A money belt - Rather than the ugly expensive travel ones, look for athletic-wear ones that fit flush against your skin.
 At times, being “hands-free” makes a lot of sense.

-• Prescription medications and vitamins.
+• Favored vitamins and supplements.
 Mexican pharmacy carry small inventories.
 Sometimes drugs are more expensive in Mexico.
-Drug stores generally only carry the most common vitamins. not, for example ones for eye health.
+Drug stores generally only carry the most common vitamins. (ones for eye health, fish oil are the ones that come to mind for me)

 • Department stores such as Liverpool usually carry many but not all the same cosmetic brands as department stores in the US.
 If you’re going to a smaller city, take extra.